DETAILED ACTION

 a collimator (collimator 122) configured to collimate the laser beam;

-a wobbler module having first and second movable mirrors (movable mirrors 132, 134), the first and second movable mirrors being approximately the same size and configured to receive the collimated laser beam from the collimator (collimator 122) and to wobble the collimated laser beam in first and second axes within a scan angle of about 0.1-2° (see fig.1, movable mirrors 132, 134 have substantially the same size and capable to configured to receive the collimated laser beam from the collimator and to wobble the collimated laser beam in first and second axes within a scan angle of about 0.1-2°); and
+a wobbler module having first and second movable mirrors (movable mirrors 132, 134), the first and second movable mirrors being the same size and configured to receive the collimated laser beam from the collimator (collimator 122) and to wobble the collimated laser beam in an x-axis and a y-axis within a scan angle of about 0.1-2° (see fig.1, movable mirrors 132, 134 have substantially the same size and capable to configured to receive the collimated laser beam from the collimator and to wobble the collimated laser beam in x-axis and y-axis within a scan angle of 0.1-2°); and

 a focus lens (focus lens 142) that is not a scanning lens and is configured to focus the collimated laser beam (see para.[0037] “a focus lens 142 for focusing and delivering a focused beam 118 to the workpiece 102”), such that a focal point location of the focused collimated laser beam is positioned below a workpiece surface [Examiner’s note: Operator can adjust the location of the workpiece or the collimator such that the focal point of the focused collimated laser beam is positioned below a workpiece surface (see para.[0054]).].